Cover Image for How to Start a Conversation on Hinge: 80+ Proven Openers & Expert Tips

 • Bad Example: "Nice pics."

 Avoid questions they can answer with a simple "yes" or "no." You want to encourage them to elaborate and share more about themselves.
-This keeps the conversation flowing naturally.
+This keeps the conversation flowing naturally and gives you more material to work with for your next message.

 • Good Example: "Your prompt about 'My simple pleasures' mentioned trying new pubs – got any favourites in London you'd recommend?"